Dorina Cela

 About

-In advocating for employees, Dorina's driving force is her strong passion and commitment to fighting for fairness and equality in the workplace.
+Dorina is a seasoned employee rights attorney whose work is driven by a strong passion and commitment to fairness and equality in the workplace.

-After obtaining her B.A. with a double major in political science and psychology from Hunter College, Dorina decided to attend law school motivated by her ingrained desire to dedicate her work to advocating for human rights.
-Dorina obtained her law degree from Thomas Jefferson School of Law in San Diego, where she earned awards for her study of international human rights law and pro bono legal services.
+After earning her B.A., with a double major in political science and psychology, from Hunter College, Dorina chose to attend law school motivated by a longstanding desire to dedicate her career to advocating for human rights.
+She obtained her J.D. from Thomas Jefferson School of Law in San Diego, where she received awards for her study of international human rights law and pro bono legal services.

-Dorina is fluent in Albanian.
-She is admitted to the New York Bar, Federal Courts for the Southern, Eastern, Western, and Northern Districts of New York and is a member of the National Employment Lawyers' Association/New York and the New York City Bar Association.
+Dorina is the author of “What Is Pregnancy Discrimination in the Workplace?” published in Lawyer Monthly in 2019.
+She is fluent in Albanian and admitted to practice in New York and Florida, as well as before the U.S. District Courts for the Southern, Eastern, Western, and Northern Districts of New York.
+Dorina is a member of the National Employment Lawyers Association/New York, the New York City Bar Association, and the American-Albanian Bar Association.